CarmeTeam/Carme-Docu/InstallDoc/README.md

 - Is set to work with GPUs (CPUs and GPUs are implemented).

-## 4. How to install Carme-demo
+## How to install Carme-demo

 Carme-demo is easy to install.
-Once your cluster is set with the [system requirements](#2-system-requirements), you are ready to go.
+Once your cluster is set with the [system requirements](#system-requirements), you are ready to go.

 #### Step 1: Clone the repo

 The repo must be in the `/opt/Carme` directory.
 - `cd /opt` (root user is required).
-- `git clone -b demo-0.99 --single-branch https://github.com/CarmeTeam/Carme.git Carme`
+- `git clone -b demo-0.9.9 --single-branch https://github.com/CarmeTeam/Carme.git Carme`

   **Note:** You are cloning the demo branch.